Thailand Visa Requirements from Dubai: Documents Checklist

 - Minimum USD 10,000 coverage for medical emergencies

 The bank statement is one of the most scrutinised documents in your Thailand tourist visa application.
-Embassy officers are looking for evidence of financial stability, regular income, and sufficient funds to cover your trip without needing to work illegally in Thailand.
+Reviewing officers are looking for evidence of financial stability, regular income, and sufficient funds to cover your trip without needing to work illegally in Thailand.
 Here is what you must know:

 - Statements must be officially stamped by your bank — internet-printed PDFs without a bank stamp are frequently rejected